-To get started, we just hemmed the sides and bottom of the curtain panels as usual.
-For the tabs, we cut out 4.5" x 6" rectangles of fabric, which were sewn into tubes (right side facing), flipped right side out and then ironed flat with the seam in the middle.
-The finished tabs are approximately 2" wide.
+Here’s the DIY back tab curtain tutorial accompanies by photos for each step.
+For the first step of this DIY back tab curtain tutorial, we just hemmed the sides and bottom of the curtain panels as usual.
+For the tabs, we cut out 4.5″ x 6″ rectangles of fabric, which were sewn into tubes (right side facing), flipped right side out and then ironed flat with the seam in the middle.
+The finished tabs are approximately 2″ wide.
 Once the tubes were turned into flat tabs, we folded and ironed each end of the tabs under.
-These tabs were then hooked under, pinned onto and sewn into the top seam, which is around 5" wide.
+These tabs were then hooked under, pinned onto and sewn into the top seam of the curtain panel, which is approximately 5″ wide.

-Here is a close up of one of the tabs:
+Here’s a close up photo of one of the finished curtain tabs:

 With the tabs affixed, we just slid the curtain rod through the tabs.
 I worried back tab curtains would stick and not open smoothly, but my fears were unfounded.
 These curtains actually function better than curtains on rings, plus they look more polished.
 The tabs result in soft pleats which control the drape of the fabric.
 I used to spend forever fussing with the office curtains in the townhouse, which Hubby would close nightly and fling open with wild abandon every morning.
 I would then adjust the drape, pulling and fluffing the top so it would drape just so.
 When Hubby flings these open they fall perfectly.
 I wonder how many hours I’ll save annually, thanks to these curtains.
 It’s embarrassing to think about it.

 I’ll keep you posted on the changes I make.
-I still can’t get over what a difference these drapes make!
+I still can’t get over what a difference these back tab drapes make!